aglamadrid19/RHEL-Clone-Docs/README.md

 [Virt-Sysprep Official Docs](http://libguestfs.org/virt-sysprep.1.html)

 ### Summary
 The reason why we would use virt-sysprep (or similar tools) is to automate most of the process after we clone a Linux VM to build new server.
 A good example is the MAC address, everytime we provision a new Linux VM, it gets assigned a new Virtual Ethernet Adapter.
 This new adapter would be assigned a newly generated MAC address, and some files in our Linux VM need to be modified before we can use it.
-Virt-Sysprep allows us to unconfigure or reset a Linux VM configuration.
+Virt-Sysprep allows us to unconfigure or reset a Linux VM configuration, and this way deploy multiple systems based on one.
+The use of one tool for this purpose also helps keeping standard configurations across your enviroments, which also helps keeping your IT Infrastructure compliant.

 ### Notes
 This Guide its based on RHEL 7.7